hasura/ndc-graphql/README.md

 **Current Limitations Include**

-* Support for interfaces and unions is not currently available so schemas using these features are not fully supported.
+* Support for interfaces and unions is not currently available so schemas using these features are not fully supported
 * The V2 and V3 projects must share an auth provider in order to support JWT query authorization
+* Errors returned by the connector will be formatted differently

 ## Usage

+The high-level steps for working with the GraphQL connector follows the same pattern as any connector:

-* Referencing from the Hub
+* Add the connector
-* Plugin
-* Configuration
+* Configure the connector
-* OpenDD Configuration
+* Integrate into your supergraph
+* Configure in your supergraph

+The main focus wrt. the GraphQL connector will be:

+* Configuring the introspection role
+* Configuring the header passthrough behaviour
+* Configuring the argument preset and response header behaviour in the connector link
+* Replicating specific permissions in models

+### Configuring the introspection role

+### Configuring the header passthrough behaviour
+### Configuring the argument preset and response header behaviour in the connector link
+### Replicating specific permissions in models

 ## Execution